When is is put in English? Uses of was - were

 Lena is going to learn how to form verbs in Present Perfect tomorrow.
 Tomorrow Lena is going to learn how to form verbs in the Present Perfect.

 He is going to speak five languages.
-He is going to speak five languages.
+He's going to speak five languages.

 My family is going to London.
 My family is going to London.